 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

 Confirm that your solar installer is properly licensed.
-This helps ensure that the work is done correctly using current installation best practices.
-South Carolina law draws a difference between mechanical and general contractors for solar energy work.
+This help guarantee that the work is done correctly using current installation best practices.
+South Carolina differentiates between mechanical and general contractors for solar energy work.
 Licensed mechanical contractors can install or repair any solar PV system rated for between 50 and 600 volts if they have an electrical Certificate of Authorization.
 Solar thermal installers need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.

-Get free, detailed quotes from at least three solar companies.
-A quote should describe all costs and identify the solar parts included.
+Get free, detailed quotes from 3–5 solar companies.
+A quote should list all costs and identify the exact solar parts included.
 Looking at several quotes can help you find the best value for your budget.

-Quality solar installations should have comprehensive workmanship and performance guarantees.
-The workmanship warranty covers any installation problems such as poor alignment, cracks in the panels, or poor wiring.
-The performance warranty ensures a specific energy output level.
-Strong guarantees indicate that a solar installer trusts its installations.
+Top-notch solar installations should come with strong workmanship and performance guarantees.
+A workmanship warranty covers installation issues, such as cracks in the panels, poor wiring, or poor alignment.
+A performance guarantee ensures a minimum energy output.
+Comprehensive warranties show that a solar company believes in its work.

 Incentive Type: Property Tax Incentive